iree-org/iree/docs/website/docs/developers/general/developer-tips.md

     ??? tip "Tip - Disassembling `.bc` files with `llvm-dis`"

+        This section can be skipped if the .ll files are already in the directory you choose.
         The `.bc` intermediate files use the
         [LLVM BitCode](https://llvm.org/docs/BitCodeFormat.html) format, which
         can be disassembled using